From seafood-obsessed Japan to kebab-loving Iran, I’ve learnt that thriving as a vegan traveller is an acquired art. Behold, all my vegan travel tips.

 - Stay in an independent Airbnb and get access to a kitchen

-- Talk about your choices in a respectful way
+- Talk about your dietary requirements in a respectful way

 - Have you considered vegan travel?
 What are your biggest challenges and how do you overcome them?